akdel/OptiScan/README.md

 1. Run the http server with:
     ```bash
     cd dashboard
-    python optiscan_app.py localhost 8080 > log.txt &
+    python3 optiscan_app.py localhost 8080 > log.txt &
     ```
-2. Access from browser with http://localhost:8080/optiscan.
+2. Access it from a browser at http://localhost:8080/optiscan.

 ## Usage

 ### Running from OptiScan dashboard

-OptiScan dashboard can be run as a web application built with [`Dash`](https://github.com/plotly/dash) python library.
-In this interface you can execute molecule detection/extraction and inspect the raw molecules and molecule length distributions.
-These inspections aid the choice of SNR, maximum DNA backbone intensity and minimum molecule length thresholds prior to exporting the data into `bnx` format.
+While ordinarily OptiScan is best used from the command line, a demo dashboard is available.
+It is built as a Dash web application [`Dash`](https://github.com/plotly/dash).
+In this interface, you can execute molecule detection/extraction and inspect the raw molecules and molecule length distributions.
+Inspecting these values supports the choice of SNR, maximum DNA backbone intensity and minimum molecule length thresholds prior to exporting the data in the BNX format.

 #### Using dashboard with test data

-You can find two identical scans in `dashboard/test_data/test_run/` directory in `test_scans.tar.gz`.
-After extracting the scans with `tar -xvf test_scans.tar.gz`, the path to `test_run` directory can be given in dashboard as the **Run Folders**.
+You can find two scans in the directory `dashboard/test_data/test_run/` in `test_scans.tar.gz`.
+After extracting the scans with `tar -xvf test_scans.tar.gz`, the path to the `test_run` directory can be specified in the dashboard under **Run Folders**.

 Providing all the test parameters in **Molecule detection** section and running OptiScan is required to extract molecules and create the test database.
-Test parameters are already filled (except database name) when the dashboard is launched.
-Molecules in the test data can be simply detected by filling in a database name and clicking **RUN OPTISCAN**.
-This process can take up to 5 minutes to complete.
+Test parameters are already filled (except the database name) when the dashboard is launched.
+Molecules in the test data can be simply detected by entering a database name and clicking **RUN OPTISCAN**.
+This process can take up to 5-10 minutes to complete, depending on your workstation speed.

 #### Dashboard screenshots